COVID-19: Here's Where Hudson Valley Ranks For Available Hospital Beds In New State Data

-More than 70 percent of hospital beds in the Hudson Valley are occupied as the state continues combating the second wave of the COVID-19 pandemic.
+The Hudson Valley continues to increase its hospital bed capacity amid the second wave of COVID-19 infections, but still has seen the number of patients being treated for the virus continuing to increase.

-In the latest update from the state Department of Health, there are now 722 in the Hudson Valley hospitalized with the virus, representing 0.03 percent of the population in the region.
+In the latest update from the state Department of Health, there are now 776 people hospitalized with the virus as of Tuesday, Dec.
+22, up from 722 patients late last week.

-The number leaves the region with just 28 percent of hospital beds still available, with only the Southern Tier and North Country with more capacity available as the virus surges.
+The number of patients hospitalized for COVID-19 represents 0.03 percent of region's population, and there is currently 34 percent of the region’s hospital beds available, one of the more favorable numbers in the state.

+The percentage of hospital beds available, by region, according to the state Department of Health:

 New York Gov. Andrew Cuomo previously said that any region that is in danger of reaching 90 percent hospital capacity within three weeks will be designated as a “red zone” and there will be an economic shutdown of all non-essential businesses.

-"New Yorkers can stop a shutdown, New Yorkers can save lives.
-It just depends on what we do and what we need to do is manage the hospitals, administer the vaccine and slow the spread," Cuomo said.
-"While we have been working with hospital systems to expand capacity, the first of the vaccine arrived and New York's goal is to have the best vaccine program in the United States.”

-In the Hudson Valley, 409 of the region’s 725 ICU beds are currently occupied, leaving 46 percent still available, in case of emergency, also the fewest in the state.
+In the Hudson Valley, 422 of the region’s 713 ICU beds are currently occupied by COVID-19 patients, leaving 2542percent still available, in case of emergency, also among the fewest in the state.

 In response to the rise in cases across the state, Cuomo instructed all hospitals to increase their capacity, either by creating new beds, or by temporarily eliminating elective surgeries as the state works to implement its COVID-19 vaccination plan.